getstackhead/stackhead/Documentation/GettingStarted.md

 Operations on the target server are done with `ssh` and the `root` user.
 Make sure you have a SSH certificate and added the private key on your server.

-Looking at the `mackerel.applications` section we specified the name of our application "example_app" we created earlier.
+Looking at the `stackhead.applications` section we specified the name of our application "example_app" we created earlier.
 This means our application will be deployed to that IP.

 ### Server provisioning